 California State University, Northridge’s BA in Child and Adolescent Development-Early Childhood Development through their Department of Child and Adolescent Development.
 Students will receive a comprehensive educational experience encompassing coursework embodying human development from conception to early childhood.
 Students can choose to pursue degree work in Early Childhood Development or Applied Developmental Science.
 Each ECE degree program utilizes research and evidence-based knowledge.

-California State University, Northridge became in independent university in 1958, after some time as a CSU extension campus.
+California State University, Northridge became an independent university in 1958, after some time as a CSU extension campus.
 Ranked among the top Regional Universities West according to U.S. News and World Report, CSUN is California’s third-largest university and a major contributor to every industry including education.
-More that two dozen teacher certifications keep Los Angeles and Orange County’s schools well-supplied with capable educators, including the early childhood education bachelor’s program.
+More than two dozen teacher certifications keep Los Angeles and Orange County’s schools well-supplied with capable educators, including the early childhood education bachelor’s program.

 Degree: BA Child and Adolescent Development – Early Childhood Development

 The BA in Early Childhood Education from Hunter College of the City University of New York (CUNY) College of Education offers students opportunities to learn how to work in urban settings but they’ll also receive qualifications to learn how to work in many other disciplines.
 Those participating in this degree program will complete fieldwork in New York Public Schools.
 Students can complete their coursework over four or six semesters.
 Those graduating with a Bachelor of Arts in Early Childhood Education (ECE degree) will have the necessary qualifications to receive certification and work in New York public schools.